akikanellis/homelab/docs/SECURITY.md

 _report them_.

 1. Please email hello@akikanellis.com.
-2. Provide a description of the vulnerability, the steps you took to create the issue, affected versions, and, if known, how to mitigate the problem etc.
+2. Describe the vulnerability, the steps you took to create the issue, the affected versions, and, if known, how to mitigate the problem.

     If you have a fix, that is most welcome -- please attach or summarize it in your message!